Aghajari/LazyFlowLayout/README.md

 ### Item Inline Alignment

-You can set the default alignment of Placeables inside a FlexboxLine.
+You can set the default alignment of Placeables inside a FlowLayoutLine.

 - **Center**